nortizcode/100DaysOfCode/r1-log.md

 ###RID42
 day 42.
 Almost halfway there.
 I am continuing on my Python lessons on code academy.
 Also did some job hunting and applied to one of them today.

+###RID42
+Today I worked on a couple of different code academy lessons with python and a few javascript lessons